Lymp2/lympanyart/content/post/about.md

 +++

 My hobbies are painting, and software development.
-TEST I'm a retired engineer and live near Horsham in West Sussex, UK.
+I'm a retired engineer and live near Horsham in West Sussex, UK.
 I studied at Queen Mary College, London, Imperial College, and University of Californa, Berkeley.
 I'm old.

 My painting above is of one of my granddaughters.